bekk/bekk-christmas/post/css/user-select-all-wip.md

 }
 ```

-When you click on some content in an element with the style `user-select: all;`, the browser knows it shall treat all the content as one atom.
+When you click on some content in an element with the style `user-select: all;`, the browser knows it should treat all the content as one atom.
 This styling lets the user click anywhere in the element and get all of the text selected.

 Let us see how this works in practice: